 - We have spent more than 27 years perfecting alcohol monitoring devices that are tamper-proof.

 - You’re going to get caught.
-Either your local monitoring authority or Smart Start will be alerted when a device is tampered with.
+Either your local State Authority or Smart Start will be alerted when a device is tampered with.

 - When you get caught, you’ll typically be facing penalties including fines or additional time for your Ignition Interlock requirement.